Concerns and controversies at the 2022 Winter Olympics: Censorship

 Domestic Chinese criticism and debate on the potential environmental impacts caused by the Games are censored by the Chinese government on the press and internet.
 In recent years, censorship has been significantly stepped up.
 The government has banned, for example, Facebook, Twitter, Instagram, and, since 2019, Wikipedia.

 The Citizen Lab report on the My2022 app (see below) discovered a "censorship keywords" list built into the app, and a feature that allows people to flag other "politically sensitive" expressions.
 The list of words included the names of Chinese leaders and government agencies, as well as references to the 1989 killing of pro-democracy protesters in Tiananmen Square, and the religious group Falun Gong.

 Negative news censored during the games

 On 28 January 2022, a few days before the opening ceremony, the Xuzhou chained woman incident was exposed on Chinese social media.
 Several media figures, including Han Song from the state-controlled Xinhua News Agency argued that people should be more concerned about the incident than the Winter Olympics.
-However, to avoid any negative news that could divert the public's attention from the Olympics, Chinese news media outlets were order by authorities to avoid reporting such cases, with many social media posts related to the incident censored.
+However, to avoid any negative news that could divert the public's attention from the Olympics, Chinese news media outlets were ordered by authorities to avoid reporting such cases, with many social media posts related to the incident censored.
 Some people who tried to dig into the story by investigating the case in Feng County were even detained by the police.